Book: Accessible formats

+Accessible publishing is an approach by which books are made available in alternative formats designed to aid or replace the traditional reading process.
+It is particularly relevant for people who are blind, visually impaired, or otherwise print-disabled.
+Alternative formats that have been developed to aid different readers include varieties of larger fonts, specialized fonts for certain kinds of reading disabilities, braille, automated audiobooks, and DAISY digital talking books.

+Modern ebook software allows a reader to increase the size of most texts.
+Screen readers can dynamically read aloud any text on a computer screen without a recording needing to be made in advance.
+Refreshable braille displays allow even those who are deaf-blind to read digital books.

+Accessible publishing has been made easier through developments in technology such as print on demand, ebook readers, the XML structured data format, the EPUB3 format, and the Internet.

 Contemporary publishing

 Presently, books are typically produced by a publishing company in order to be put on the market by distributors and bookstores.
-The publisher negotiates a formal legal agreement with authors in order to obtain the copyright to works, then arranges for them to be produced and sold.
+The publisher negotiates a formal legal agreement with authors to obtain the copyright to works, then arranges for them to be produced and sold.
 The major steps of the publishing process are: editing and proofreading the work to be published; designing the printed book; manufacturing the books; and selling the books, including marketing and promotion.
 Each of these steps is usually taken on by third-party companies paid by the publisher.
 This is in contrast to self-publishing, where an author pays for the production and distribution of their own work and manages some or all steps of the publishing process.

 English-language publishing is currently dominated by the so-called "Big Five" publishers: Penguin Random House, Hachette Book Group, HarperCollins, Simon & Schuster, and Macmillan Publishers.
 They were estimated to make up almost 60 percent of the market for general-readership books in 2021.